BaiGeorgi/backup-scripts/README.md

 # backup-scripts
-Simple scripts for storage backup with dd and bzip2, xz, zstd or rar.
+Simple scripts for storage backup and restore with dd and bzip2, xz, zstd or rar.